ars904/Step-Video-TI2V/README.md

 We present Step-Video-TI2V, a state-of-the-art text-driven image-to-video generation model with 30B parameters, capable of generating videos up to 102 frames based on both text and image inputs.
 We build Step-Video-TI2V-Eval as a new benchmark for the text-driven image-to-video task and compare Step-Video-TI2V with open-source and commercial TI2V engines using this dataset.
 Experimental results demonstrate the state-of-the-art performance of Step-Video-TI2V in the image-to-video generation task.
-Both Step-Video-TI2V and Step-Video-TI2V-Eval are available.

 ## 2. Model Summary
-Step-Video-TI2V based on Step-Video-T2V.
+Step-Video-TI2V is trained based on Step-Video-T2V.
 To incorporate the image condition as the first frame of the generated video, we encode it into latent representations using Step-Video- T2V’s Video-VAE and concatenate them along the channel dimension of the video latent.
 Additionally, we introduce a motion score condition, enabling users to control the dynamic level of the video generated from the image condition.

 <p align="center">
   <img width="80%" src="assets/model.png">